kellylougheed/swift-classVSstruct-reading-swift-intro-000/README.md

 bilbo.homePlanet = "Saturn"
 ```

+No, because bilbo is a constant declared by "let."

 ### Question 4

 Can you change the declaration of `bilbo` so that the above three lines of code _do_ work?

+Declare the variable with "var" instead of "let."

 ### Question 5